-Harry Martin graduated from Glasgow University with a B.S. degree in immunology in 1980 and received his Ph.D. degree from Cambridge University in 1984.
-He worked as Post-doctoral Scientist in the Department of Medical Microbiology in Mainz from 1984 to 1988.
-From 1989 to 1994, he carried out research in London at the Kennedy Institute of Rheumatology and then at NIMR, studying protein structure and signal transduction.
-From 1994 to 2004, he worked in the pharmaceutical industry in Macclesfield & Manchester, UK, in companies developing computationally designed drugs and antiscarring drugs.
-In 2005, he moved to New Zealand where he works for the New Zealand Institute for Plant and Food Research.
-His interests are in the discovery of phytochemicals beneficial to health and the development of fluorescence-based assays to detect these compounds.
-He has a particular interest in the detection and characterization of PPARg ligands in fruits and vegetables.
+Harry Martin graduated from Glasgow University with a BSc in Immunology in 1980 and received his PhD from Cambridge University in 1984.
+He worked as post-doctoral scientist in the Department of Medical Microbiology in Mainz from 1984-1988.
+From 1989-1994 he carried out research in London at the Kennedy Institute of Rheumatology and then at NIMR, studying protein structure and signal transduction.
+From 1994-2004 he worked in the pharmaceutical industry in Macclesfield & Manchester, UK in companies developing computationally-designed drugs and anti-scarring drugs.
+In 2005 Harry moved to New Zealand where he works for the New Zealand Institute for Plant and Food Research.
+His interests are in the discovery of phytochemicals beneficial to health and the development of fluorescence based assays to detect these compounds.
+He has a particular interest in the detection and characterisation of PPARg ligands in fruits and vegetables.

 Biography Updated on 14 March 2010